OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Detailed_View_of_Learning_Resources.md

 ![](assets/administration_test.png)

 The "Administration" drop-down menu provides all the tools for configuring and setting up a learning resource and is quite extensive.
-Die genauen Möglichkeiten variieren je nach Lernressource.
+The exact possibilities vary depending on the learning resource.

 ![](assets/Administration161.png)

+Under "Settings", many options are bundled.
-Under "Settings" you can set up the info page, organize the release of the learning resource, make catalogue entries and much more.
+Here you can set up the info page, organize the release of the learning resource, make catalogue entries and much more.